Phillips Beth Israel School of Nursing

 - The mission of Phillips Beth Israel School of Nursing, as a single purpose institution, is to provide optimal academic and clinical experiences which will enable individuals to obtain an Associate in Applied Science Degree, and be eligible for licensure as Registered Professional Nurses.
 The education program prepares graduates to utilize the knowledge and skills necessary to problem-solve, think critcally and collaborate as necessary with health care providers in managing the care of clients.
 The education also prepares them to be responsible for their own personal and professional growth.

-- The teacher population of 19 teachers has grown by 5% over five years.
+The teacher population of 19 teachers has stayed relatively flat over five years.

 |Phillips Beth Israel School of Nursing||(NY) Community College Avg.|